ej2/python-quickbooks/README.rst

 QuickBooks OAuth
 ------------------------------------------------

-Follow the `OAuth 2.0 Guide`_ to get connected to QuickBooks API.
+This library requires intuit-oauth.
+Follow the `OAuth 2.0 Guide`_ for installation and to get connected to QuickBooks API.

 Accessing the API